MicroFocus/octane-azure-devops-extension/README.md

 ![Screenshot 2025-05-15 152824](https://github.com/user-attachments/assets/fa2c6665-e7f9-48f5-ae88-536bea0be868)

-2. Choose your desired source cod repository option, but keep in mind that there might be different steps to execute, depending on the repository type you selected.
+2. Choose your desired source code repository option, but keep in mind that there might be different steps to execute, depending on the repository type you selected.

 ![image](https://github.com/user-attachments/assets/e34ac479-f86f-41f8-922d-5a928a7106c1)